Philip Knights, Baron Knights: Personal life

-Knights was vice-president of the Warwickshire County Cricket Club, the Birmingham County Scout Council and the Birmingham Federation of Clubs for Young People, and patron of the Police History Society.
+Knights was vice-president of the Warwickshire County Cricket Club, the Birmingham County Scout Council and the Birmingham Federation of Clubs for Young People, and first patron of the Police History Society.
 He had a considerable interest in classical music and was the patron of the British Police Symphony Orchestra from 1997 until his death.
 The orchestra had been formed in 1989 by Police Constable Alexander Roe of West Midlands Police.